amida-tech/DRE/README_record.md

 ### Merge History

 Collections for merge history hold information on where and how a patient data entry is added to the health record.
 There is one merge history collection for each patient data collection: 'allergymerges', 'demographicmerges', 'encountermerges', 'socialmerges', 'vitalmerges', 'immunizationmerges', 'medicationmerges', 'proceduremerges', and 'resultmerges'.
-The schema for each follows a general pattern and shown for 'allergiesmerges' below
+The schema for each follows a general pattern and shown for 'allergymerges' below

 ``` javascript
 var schema = {